Doors will

 practice, encompassing sculpture, performance, sound, publications,

-in South Africa and other early influences continue to motivate
+background in South Africa and other early influences continue

-and inform his art practice, and the wide range of contexts
+to motivate and inform his art practice, and the wide range

 Neville Gabie (born in Johannesburg, South Africa) has an MA in Sculpture from the Royal College of Art, London 1986/88.
 His work is included in Tate Gallery, Arts Council Collections and The Olympic Museum, Lausanne, Switzerland.